jamaldevsecops/ELK-Stack/Package-Based-Installation/APM-Server/APM-Server-Installaiton.md

 - ✅ Dedicated APM Server VM (preferred)
 - ⚠️ Optional: colocated with Kibana (only for small environments)
-- ❌ Do NOT install on Elasticsearch nodes
+- ❌ Do NOT install on Elasticsearch nodes (adds ingest pressure)

 ---